Ghoust-game/frontend/README.md

 ### More commands:

-    # build for production with minification
-    # production build will be saved in src/dist/
+    # build for production with minification. output will be saved in src/dist/
     $ npm run build

     # run unit tests